jgraph/www.diagrams.net-source/_posts/2021-09-07-diagrams-wordpress.md

 categories: [features,integrations]
 ---

 You can embed SVG versions of your diagrams in a WordPress blog post or page.
-SVG images are quick to load when compared to other formats, and can include your diagram data if you want to allow viewers to download and view a copy of the diagram in the diagrams.net free editor.
+SVG images are quick to load when compared to other formats, and can include your diagram data if you want to allow viewers to download and view a copy of the diagram in the [draw.io editor online](https://app.diagrams.net).

 SVG versions of a diagram can only display one page, although the exported SVG file can contain all the diagram data for all pages in your diagram.
-When you click on an embedded SVG in WordPress, by default, you'll open the diagram in the diagrams.net lightbox viewer, and be able to see all the links, tooltips, diagram and layers in your diagram.
+When you click on an embedded SVG in WordPress, by default, you'll open the diagram in the draw.io lightbox viewer, and be able to see all the links, tooltips, diagram and layers in your diagram.

 ## Embed an SVG diagram in WordPress